 When school lets out, thousands of low-income children across north Alabama miss the school meals they received during the school year.
 Summer Meal Programs ensure that low-income children continue to receive nutritious meals even when schools are not in session.

 We help families access fresh foods from local farmers by promoting the use of SNAP (formerly Food Stamps) at farmers markets.
-For every SNAP dollar spent at a participating farmers market, we double the value up to $20.
+For up to $20, we double the value of every SNAP dollar spent at a participating farmers market.

 We help family farmers sell locally grown fruits and vegetables to schools, workplace cafeterias and grocery stores.
 The program supports Alabama farmers, strengthens our local economy and creates easy access to fresh, healthy food choices!